GeaNetwork/gea-docs/setup/mehub.md

 # Setup

-This section provides instructions on how to set up the ME-HUB application.
+This section provides instructions on how to set up the GEA application.

 ## Prerequisites